jconkli07/CAD_Engineering_3/README.md

 ## Skateboard

 ### Description
 The assignment was to use Onshape to design a skateboard.
-It used a series of steps to create the different parts and then assemble dhtem at the end.
+It used a series of steps to create the different parts and then assemble them at the end.
+This assignment taught many of the basics of Onshape.
+It taught creating, dimensioning, and extruding sketches and importing and mating objects in assemblies.
+It also taught us about many of Onshape's built in tools including fillet, revolve, hole, offset, and replicate.

 ### Evidence
 <a href="https://cvilleschools.onshape.com/documents/288675728f45857f89d27cd0/w/37056636cad008ce294aa947/e/01700fa2b637d8478c93058f?renderMode=0&uiState=6169d83a4f1cb46215ff38fc">Onshape Document</a>